What Are Partnership Tax Liabilities?

 - Freedom in profit distribution amounts

 - Easy filing requirements

 - Tax-free liquidation

 General partnerships allow all partners to be held liable for business debts, but limited partnerships only hold one partner liable.
 The partner responsible for business debts in a limited partnership is called the general partner.
 A limited partnership can have one or more general partners.
 Other partners not held liable for business debts are called the limited partners.
 Limited partners can only be held liable up to the amount that they originally gave to the company, called their capital contribution.

 To form a limited partnership, the owners have to register their business with the SOS (Secretary of State) or other appropriate state department depending on where they form.
 Shares may only be publicly offered if the company is registered with the SEC (Securities and Exchange Commission).
 Usually, if a limited partnership offers shares to the public, these investors would be treated as limited partners.

 Who Can Be a Partner?

 Any of the following individuals and entities can be partners in a partnership:

 Partners are required to contribute to the business in some form whether that be with money, services, or property.
 This contribution is the partner's initial capital or capital interest, so their ownership percentage will be based on the amount of their contribution.

 If you need help with partnership tax liabilities, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.